gonzalezlrjesus/API-Betting-Sports/Readme.md

-# Bettings Sport API
+# Sports Betting API

-This repo is a API for be used in a project of betting sports.
+This repo is a API for be used in a sports betting project.

 ## Folders